The Physics of Fast Radio Bursts: Propagation effects

 With the existence of a background magnetic field $B$, as is the case of FRBs emitted from a magnetar magnetosphere, the problem becomes more complicated.
 In the inner magnetosphere where $B \gg B_w$ is satisfied, the large amplitude effect is suppressed, since the electron is confined by the much stronger background $B$.
 In a dipolar field, one has $B \propto r^{-3}$, which decays faster than $B_w \propto r^{-1}$.
 As a result, the large-amplitude effect would become important when $B$ becomes smaller than $B_w$ \citep{beloborodov21,beloborodov21b}.
 Detailed numerical results suggest that $\sigma / \sigma_T$ is typically greater than $a^2$, with a dependence on the angle between the wave vector $k$ and the $B$ vector and the relationship between $\omega_B / \omega$ and $a$ \citep{qu22c}.
 When the plasma is streaming outwards relativistically, bright FRBs can propagate through it and escape the plasma successfully \citep{qu22c}. \item Transparency of strong waves.
 In the $a \gg 1$ and weak magnetic field (far away from magnetosphere) regime, the dispersion relation for a circularly polarized wave is modified as \citep{yang20a}

 where $\gamma = (1+a^2/2)^{1/2}$.
 This effectively reduces the near-source plasma frequency by a factor of $\sqrt{\gamma}$, or reduce the plasma density by a factor of $\gamma$.
-This would reduce the DM contribution from the vicinity of the FRB source (e.g. within 1 AU for a $L=10^{42} \ {\rm erg \ s^{-1}}$ burst) by a factor of $\sim \gamma$, making the FRB more transparent \citep{lu20c,yang20a}. \item Relativistic self-focusing.
+This would reduce the DM contribution from the vicinity of the FRB source (e.g. within 1 AU for a $L=10^{42} \ {\rm erg \ s^{-1}}$ burst) by a factor of $\sim \gamma$, making the FRB more transparent \citep{lu20c,yang20a}.
+The FRB-induced medium filamentation \citep{sobacchi22b} would further modify the dispersion relation (Eq.(\ref{eq:large-a-dispersion})) and further reduce the near-source DM. \item Relativistic self-focusing.
 In the $a\gg 1$ regime, the non-linear refractive index is $n_r = c/v_p = \sqrt{1-\omega_p^2/\gamma(a)\omega^2}$, which is intensity-dependent.
 Consider a beamed FRB with a decreasing intensity from the center.
 The propagation effect naturally ``squeezes'' the light, making the FRB more beamed \citep{yang20a}.
 Such an effect is especially important for a high-density emitter, e.g. in the synchrotron maser scenario.
 The squeezing effect becomes negligible in a magnetosphere environment \citep{lyutikov20d}. \item Ponderomotive force electron acceleration in wakefield waves.
 An electromagnetic pulse with a non-uniform energy density (which is the case of an FRB) would exert a ponderomotive force (${\vec F}_p = -m_e c^2 \nabla (1+ \left< {\vec a}^2 \right>)^{1/2}$ in the relativistic regime, where ${\vec a}=e {\vec A}/m_e c^2$ ($\vec A$ is the vector potential, i.e. $\vec B = \nabla \times \vec A$) is a dimensionless vector whose amplitude is comparable to $a$) to the ambient plasma.
 Electrons would be more easily expelled away from equilibrium due to the radiation pressure, forming an oscillating electrostatic field in the plasma.
 This is the so-called wakefield wave.
 Such a field would accelerate electrons.
 However, such an effect is too small to be observational interesting \citep{yang20a}. \end{itemize}